 - Lock: Prevents the car from being imported again by anybody (including you).
 If you lock your car, make sure you have saved the project file or kept an unlocked copy.
-This is not 100% safe, in very rare cases, people have been able to rip a model using external tools.
+This is not 100% safe, in rare cases, people have been able to rip and edit a locked model using external tools.

 - Save Thumbnail: Stores a picture of the car visible when importing or trying to import a locked model.